100% Wool Filled Pillows & Duvets

 Anti-Microbial & Anti-Bacterial

-amazingly, wool resists bacteria.
-It’s actually both antimicrobial and antibacterial.
-Because wool resists dust mites, mold, mildew and bacteria it is great for alleviating allergies.
-Even products that are labeled "hypoallergenic" (including down products that have undergone massive wash techniques to get rid of the dust and even synthetic products) will not be able to be dust mite free for long.
-Once you take it home, it will naturally attract dust mites overtime.
-But not so with a wool product which dust mites find inhospitable.
-Some products labeled hypoallergenic use chemicals to achieve that end.
+Wool resists bacteria.
+It is both antimicrobial and antibacterial.
+It is great for alleviating allergies.
+Even products that are labeled "hypoallergenic" (including down products that have undergone massive wash techniques to get rid of the dust mites) will not be able to be dust mite free for long.
+It will naturally attract dust mites overtime.

 Naturally Fire Resistant